tbwiik/Travelu/README.md

 - `mvn jpackage:jpackage -f ./fxui/pom.xml` to create a custom runtime image

 It is now possible to run the app by unzipping the zip file and running the executable file.

+This process is only functional locally (on mac).
+Teaching assistant has clarified on Piazza that this is sufficient.

 **Note:** The server must be running for the app to work.